ichen-lab-ucsb/EasyDIVER/README.md

 ![EasyDIVER Logo](logo.png)

+# Update February 2024
+The script has been updated to ensure smooth operation of the translation step.

+Additional notes have been added (see Reporting bugs section below) to solve possible issues during PANDASeq installation in Mac computers with Apple silicon.

 # EasyDIVER
 This is the README document for the EasyDIVERS pipeline for pre-processing HTS reads from _in vitro_ selection experiments.
 The pipeline can be used to process nucleotides or amino acids sequencing data.